 Please alert the office if you have a medical condition that may be of concern prior to surgery (i.e., diabetes, high blood pressure, artificial heart valves and joints, rheumatic fever, etc.) or if you are currently taking any medication (i.e., heart medications, aspirin, anticoagulant therapy, bisphosphonates (Zometa, Aredia, Fosamax, Boniva, Actonel), etc.).

-If your dentist or physician has taken digital x-rays, you may request that they forward them to our office.
+If your dentist or physician has taken a digital panorex x-ray, you may request that they forward them to our office.
 If additional films are necessary, they can be taken at our facility.

 Our practice utilizes state-of-the-art, full-cranial cone-beam CT (computed tomography) technology that provides highly accurate 3-D radiographic images for the diagnosis, planning and treatment of oral surgery.
 This technology provides full-cranial, detailed 3-D radiographic images for the diagnosis, planning and treatment of implantology, airway assessment, oral and orthognathic surgery and other dental procedures.
 Undistorted, anatomically correct views of the jaws, teeth and facial bones along with cross-sectional (bucco-lingual), axial, coronal, sagittal, cephalometric and panoramic views are easily generated.
 Three-dimensional images enable a level of accuracy in patient care not possible with 2-D technologies.